zachcarlson/COVIDVaccinePoliticalMetric/README.md

 - Fernando Ramirez, wm374@drexel.edu
 - Zach Carlson, zc378@drexel.edu

+Our overall project was broken down into four separate avenues of inquiry, all of which related to COVID data.
+My portion (Zach), pertained to election data.
+While group members are listed above, **VaccinePoliticalMetric was entirely my work.**

 ## Requirements
-- This project was developed using Python 3.8.
+- Python ≥ 3.8.
 - Python modules, packages, and methods required:
     - `pandas`
     - `matplotlib.pylot`
     - `numpy`

-## Results of Code:

-After running the code, the resulting dataset is found in two main formats.
-In Python, the data structure of the results is a nested dictionary file type that is written out to a `.csv` file.
-In addition, outside of Python, a local `.csv` file is created after code execution.

 ## How to Execute Code:

 All of the code in this project needs to be opened with the Jupyter notebook environment.
 We recommend using [Anaconda](https://www.anaconda.com/products/individual) to help with Jupyter notebook.
+Additionally, this code can be run in Google Colab or your preferred Python coding environment, assuming folder organization remains unchanged.

 ## Explanation of Code:

 ### _**Political Metric**_

-To sort each state in red versus blue, we took the historical election data and gave each state either a `1` or a `-1` based on if it voted Republican or Democrat.
+To sort each state in red versus blue, we took the historical election data and gave each state either a `1` or a `-1` based on if it voted Republican or Democrat for a given election year.
 We added these values up to get a rough idea of political sentiment.
-A value of `12` would be the most Republican, a value of `-12` would the most Democratic.
+A value of `12` would be the most Republican, a value of `-12` would the most Democratic (the election data spanned 12 election cycles).

-This idea made sense in theory, but required several major tweaks.
+To utilize the historical election data, several things had to be addressed:
+1. If just the 2020 election results were used swing states may be placed into the incorrect political group.
-1. By equating the election results of 1976 to 2020, states that were historically red but are currently very blue were marked as perfectly neutral (i.e. California.)
+2. If all election years are used equally, states that were historically red but are currently very blue may be marked as perfectly neutral (i.e. California).

+To address these concerns, all election years were used (solves issue 1) and a list of `weights` were applied to the `1`s and `-1`s, giving more weight to more recent elections compared to older ones.

+The states were then sorted based off if they were greater than 0 (i.e. voted majority Repulican since 1976) or less than 0 (i.e. voted majority Democrat since 1976).

 ## Known Limitations of Project:

-- The project is limited to the collection of data only from Tesla’s website, not including any other electric vehicle.
-- Consumers cannot use our project to check for locations of other types of electric vehicles, only Tesla Supercharger locations.
-- The federal dataset information used is time dated to the time of download.
-The last download of the dataset was: October 4th 2020
-- The `Database_Checker` is limited to user input of: State, City, and Zip Code - between the datasets.

-## Potential Future Development:

-## Sharing Permissions:

-- Content is free to share and copy for own use.
+- The project sorts states based off Presidential election data only.
+It would be worthwhile to look at more local elections, Senate elections, etc.
+- The findings are purely correlation.
+It simply plots/sorts states based off Presidential-based election data against the proportion of people fully vaccinated.
+It does not take into account number of vaccines available, number of vaccination sites available, the average distance a person is to a vaccinate site, the manufacturer's available in each area, the free time a state's citizens have to get vaccines, marketing budget in each state, etc.